On average customers save $56 when shopping for car insurance in Lakewood, CO. Enter your zip code to get insurance now.

 |Lakewood Average (annual)||Colorado Average||National Average|

 One of the most important determinants of your car insurance rates is the insurance company you work with.
 In Lakewood, USAA provides the most affordable rates for the typical insurance customer.
 We've listed the best cheap car insurance companies in Lakewood below.
-Use this information as a starting point and be sure to compare quotes specific to your unique driving profile.
+Use this information as a starting point and be sure you gather quotes specific to your unique driving profile.

 The best age for car insurance rates as a driver in Lakewood is your 50s: drivers in this age group pay an average of $1,767 per year.
 Drivers in their 60s pay marginally higher rates — $1,779 per year.